ambient-innovation/django-migration-zero/README.md

 size, this can take a fair amount of time.

-The main benefit of squashing migrations is, that the history stays intact, therefore it can be used for example in package which can be installed by anybody and you don't have control over their database.
+The main benefit of squashing migrations is, that the history stays intact, therefore it can be used for example in package which can be installed by anybody, and you don't have control over their database.

 If you are working on a "regular" application, you have full control over your data(bases) and once everything has been applied on the "last" system, typically production, the migrations are obsolete.
 To avoid spending much time on